TejasViswa/PIC10B_Disc1B_Disc2B/Week_8/HW4_hints.md

 }
 std::cout<<std::endl;
 ```
-- Now remember if control has to enter within the for loop then begin()!=end().
+- Now remember if control has to enter within the for loop then ll.begin()!=ll.end().
 But for empty list, is this true?
 Why ot why not?
 - What is first and last for ll?
 - Then what do you think should end() or rend() should be?
 (Remember its not okay to deference a nullptr (cannot use `->` or `*`) but its okay to return it)